 Jurisdiction Can EEA Passport Rights be Exercised?
 Process Notification Can non-EEA AIFMS Market in this Jurisdiction?
-Fees CYPRUS Yes The EEA AIFM requests their home State authority to submit a notification to CySEC.
-Once submitted, the AIFM may market to professional investors.
-Once granted authorisation from CySEC, the AIFM may market to retail investors.
-For non-EEA AIFMs, the notification must be accompanied by certification of license in home State and a statement containing all of the information required by Annex IV of compliance with the AIFMD.
-Yes - the non-EEA AIFM must comply with AIFM Act requirements and the national private placement rules.
-Application fee for non-EEA AIFMs or the marketing of non-EU AIFs.
-Application fee for marketing to retail investors, payable to CySEC.
+Fees Is pre-marketing permissible?
 CZECH REPUBLIC Yes The EEA AIFM requests their home State authority to submit a notification to the CNB.
 Once the home State authority confirms to the AIFM that the notification has been forwarded to the CNB, the AIFM may market non-publicly to the professional investors.
 Public offering in any EEA AIF in the Czech Republic is subject to a registration of the fund in the relevant list maintained by the CNB.
 The notification is a condition for a private placement in relation to the EEA AIF to the professional investors in the Czech Republic.
 In respect of a public offering to the qualified investors, the notification must be accompanied by documentation of a manager's licence under the AIFMD as well as registration with the CNB.
-Additional conditions apply in respect of private placement to persons other than professional investors or public offering to the nonqualified investors Yes - the non-EEA AIFM must be granted marketing permission by the CNB.
-Administration fee of EUR 190 for an evaluation of comparability.
-License application fee of CZK 100,000 (approximately EUR 4,000) for non-EEA AIFM.
+Additional conditions apply in respect of private placement to persons other than professional investors or public offering to the nonqualified investors Yes - the non-EEA AIFM must be granted marketing permission by the CNB, and the fund must be registered in the relevant CNB list.
+Registration and renewal fee related to the registration of the fund no longer apply.Administration fee of EUR 200 for an evaluation of comparability.
+License application fee of CZK 50,000 - 100,000 (approximately EUR 2,000 - 4,000) for non-EEA AIFM.
+Yes - above- threshold EEA may commence pre-marketing AIFs which are not yet established or established but not yet compliant with the applicable marketing procedures, to potential professional investors in the Czech Republic, provided that the CNB receives a pre-marketing notification letter within two weeks of starting such pre-marketing activity.
 DENMARK Yes The EEA AIFM requests their home State competent authority to submit a notification to the Danish FSA.
 A separate application is required when marketing to retail investors.
 The notification and/or application must be accompanied by all relevant information required by the Danish AIFM Act.
 Yes - non-EEA AIFM can be granted marketing permission by the Danish FSA.
 In addition to the requirements under the AIFMD Article 42 regime a depository must be appointed and a reciprocity statement must be provided by the home State competent authority or by a qualified lawyer.
-Further, documentation must be provided from the relevant authorities in the home country of the Non-EEA AIF and Non-EEA AIF and Non-E There is no application fee, but it is expected that an annual fee will be reintroduced in 2022 for marketing of non-EEA AIFs to professional investors in Denmark.
-We expect the annual fee for 2022 for the AIFM to be roughly DKK 6,000 per fund (or per compartment) thereof.
-The fee is subject to annual adjustments.
+Further, documentation must be provided from the relevant authorities in the home country of the Non-EEA AIF and Non-EEA AIFM that evidences that the Non-EEA AIF and Non-EEA AIFM are covered by a corporation agreement (MoU) between the Danish FSA and the relevant authorities in the inter respective home country.
+There is no application fee, but the AIFM is required to pay an annual fee to the Danish FSA.
+The annual fee is between DKK 4,100 and DKK 8,000 (depending on the type of marketing license) and is subject to annual adjustments.
+Pursuant to the Danish AIFM Act Section 88 a (implementing the AIFMD Article 30a) an EEA AIFM may commence pre- marketing except where the information presented to potential professional investors is sufficient to allow investors to commit to acquiring units or shares of a particular AIF; amounts to subscription forms or similar documents whether in a draft or a final form; or amounts to constitutional documents or offering documents of a not-yet- established AIF in a final form.